Jackington6600/Arcus/index.md

 Critical hits can be applied as a result of surprise or concealment or at the GM’s discretion - such as if there is some significant advantage on the attack (or special circumstances) that the GM would like to reward.

-<h3>Multi-Target Attacks</h3>
+<h3 id="Multi-Target Attacks">Multi-Target Attacks</h3>

 When using a multi-target ability (for example scatter shot or whirlwind) roll one attack roll as normal and compare the outcome to all targets’ AC.
 If you have Adv or DisAdv against one or more of the targets, roll separately for those targets and then compare to AC and apply damage as normal.

-<h3>Holding Attacks</h3>
+<h3 id="Holding Attacks">Holding Attacks</h3>

 Sometimes you want to wait for exactly the right moment to attack, for example a dragon swooping down into range.
 You have the option to spend the 2AP to choose a weapon attack or core ability attack (not an expendable ability) and describe who you want it to target and when you want it to trigger.
 For example, “when the rat pops its head out of the hole” or “when the eagle gets within grabbing distance”, not “when I next see an enemy”.
 If this happens before the start of your next turn, you can choose to spend your reaction to make the attack.
 If you choose not to, or your trigger conditions are not met before the start of your next turn you lose the held attack.

-<h3>Surprise</h3>
+<h3 id="Surprise">Surprise</h3>

 If you attack a target from stealth that is unaware that you exist, you will have Adv (++) on the attack from being hidden and the attack may also be a critical hit due to surprise (GM’s discretion).
 After this, the target and other targets in the area (GM’s discretion) will become aware of your presence - such as the target shouting to their allies to warn them about you.

 Also if the target is aware of you but is strongly not expecting you to attack them, this may also class as a surprise and gain Adv (++) and even be a critical hit (GM’s discretion).

-<h3>Concealment</h3>
+<h3 id="Concealment">Concealment</h3>

-A melee attack against a target you cannot see (such as when you are _blind _or the target is _invisible_) is made with DisAdv (--).
+A melee attack against a target you cannot see (such as when you are _blind_or the target is_invisible_) is made with DisAdv (--).

-A ranged attack against a target you cannot see (such as when you are _blind _or the target is _invisible_) is made with DisAdv (---).
+A ranged attack against a target you cannot see (such as when you are _blind_or the target is_invisible_) is made with DisAdv (---).

 An attack against a target that is unaware of your existence (such as when you are hidden/_invisible_ and combat hasn’t started) has Adv (++).

-<h2>Range</h2>
+<h2 id="Range">Range</h2>

 There are 3 classes of range:

 * **Melee refers to a range of 5ft.**
 * **Short range refers to a range of 25ft.**
   * Attempting an attack above this range gives disadvantage: (-) for every additional 25ft (up to a max of an additional 75ft).
 E.g. (-) up to 50ft and (---) up to 100ft.  \
 This range extension can ONLY be done with abilities if it is specified to have “Short” range.
 * **Long range refers to a range of 100ft.**
   * Attempting an attack above this range gives disadvantage: (-) for every additional 50ft (up to a max of an additional 150ft).
 E.g. (-) up to 150ft and (--) up to 200ft. \
 This range extension can ONLY be done with abilities if it is specified to have “Long” range.

 These values will be referred to throughout.
 If an ability has a specific range it can only be used within that range.

-<h2>Damage</h2>
+<h2 id="Damage">Damage</h2>

 Base weapon damage scales with level, leading you to take on stronger foes the higher level you are.

 <table>
   <tr>